d12frosted/elpa-mirror/stable-melpa/outline-minor-faces-readme.txt

                       #'outline-minor-faces-mode))

-For non-lisp major modes the highlighting provided by this package and by the built-in support is essentiall the same, i.e., the first lines of top-level expressions *are* highlighted.
+For non-lisp major modes the highlighting provided by this package and by the built-in support is essentially the same, i.e., the first lines of top-level expressions *are* highlighted.

 This package also defines separate faces for use in the minor mode.